 The study’s results aren’t disastrous, for two reasons.
 First, they indicate that extremely high estimates of methane leakage that have popped up in analyses of particular regions aren’t representative of the leakiness of the whole natural-gas system.
-Second, a lot of the leakage can be reduced
+Second, a lot of the leakage can be reduced relatively easily.

 Through its regulation of another class of compounds, the EPA has already established rules requiring drillers to perform “green completions,” which capture methane escaping from wells.
 But that rule only applies to new wells, and not even to all of those.
 Besides, significant leakage occurs not only during drilling but also during fuel processing, storage and transportation.
 A recent study found 5,800 separate instances of natural gas leaks around the District, which has aging cast-iron pipes.
 Old, abandoned mines and wells that weren’t sealed properly also contribute.